antonbabenko/terragrunt-reference-architecture/README.md

-# Acme's Infrastructure - Terragrunt Reference Architecture
+# Acme's Infrastructure - Terragrunt Reference Architecture (updated: May 2020)

 This repository contains rather complete infrastructure configurations where [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to manage infrastructure for [Acme Corporation](https://en.wikipedia.org/wiki/Acme_Corporation).

 ### By the way!

 This code is very close to the one produced by [modules.tf](https://modules.tf/) - [open-source](https://github.com/antonbabenko/modules.tf-lambda) infrastructure as code generator from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app).
+See it yourself in [modules.tf-demo](https://github.com/antonbabenko/modules.tf-demo)!

 ## Introduction

 Acme has several environments (prod, staging and dev) entirely separated by AWS accounts.

-Infrastructure in each environment consists of multiple layers (autoscaling, alb, vpc, ...) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terraform.tfvars` in layer's directory.
+Infrastructure in each environment consists of multiple layers (autoscaling, alb, vpc, ...) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terragrunt.hcl` in layer's directory.

-[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows to orchestrate dependent layers, update arguments dynamically and keep configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows orchestrating of dependent layers, update arguments dynamically and keep configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 ## Environments